groupe-sii/sonar-web-frontend-plugin/README.md

 ## Build your Web project

-When developping Web applications, you can use gulp to build, run tests, minimify and package your project.
+When developping Web applications, you can use gulp to build, run tests, minify and package your project.
 Some tasks will already generate reports like Istanbul that generates a LCOV file.
 You can also add additional tasks to run linters and produce reports.
 Theses tasks are already available [here](https://github.com/groupe-sii/front-end-continuous-integration).

 ## Configure your project for Sonar